 Positive Peer Pressure

-Thankfully, peer pressure can also be positive.
+Thankfully, peer pressure can also have positive effects.
 For example, wanting to join an athletic group of friends may compel an otherwise sedentary student to try out for the soccer team.
-In the Survelum Public Data Bank survey on peer pressure, 51 percent of teenagers felt that peer pressure was sometimes positive.
+In the Survelum Public Data Bank survey on the effects of peer pressure, 51 percent of teenagers felt that peer pressure was sometimes positive.
 One respondent wrote, "...sometimes it [peer pressure] can help you gain confidence...."
 Other examples of positive peer pressure include students encouraging a classmate to run for school president, or friends suggesting that a talented peer try out for a choir solo.